Azure/Vector-Search-AI-Assistant/docs/deployment.md

     ```

 > [!IMPORTANT]
 > **Before continuing**, make sure have enough Tokens Per Minute (TPM) in thousands quota available in your subscription.
 By default, the script will attempt to set a value of 120K for each deployment.
-In case you need to change this value, you can edit lines 22 and 29 in the `starter-artifacts\code\VectorSearchAiAssistant\scripts\Deploy-OpenAi.ps1` file.
+In case you need to change this value, you can edit the `params.deployments.sku.capacity` values (lines 131 and 142 in the `aca\infra\main.bicep` file for **ACA** deployments, or lines 141 and 152 in the `aks\infra\main.bicep` file for **AKS** deployments).

 4. Run the following script to provision the infrastructure and deploy the API and frontend.
 This will provision all of the required infrastructure, deploy the API and web app services into your choice of Azure Kubeternetes Service or Azure Container Apps, and import data into Azure Cosmos DB.

     ### Deploy with Azure Kubernetes Service

     This script will deploy all services including a new Azure OpenAI account and AKS

     ```pwsh